jordansilva/kStore/README.md

 Pitfalls & Known bugs
 --------
 Due to the constraint of work only 2 days on this project, I have to do some considerations of what I left out:
+- Toast product added to your cart is showing when going back from Shopping cart to Product page again.
+(Fragment observes LiveData again and it emits the last value.
+It could be solved with SingleLiveEvent for example.)
 - Tests are not covering all View Models and Views.
 To compensate and mitigate possible issues, I implemented two UI tests end to end.
 - Improve overall the design.
 - All products retrieved should have the same currency right now, otherwise it will sum different prices in currencies.